OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:142

-> Your righteousness is an everlasting righteousness,
+> Your righteousness is eternally just,
-> And Your Law is truth.
+> And Your Law is the essence of truth.

 ## Psalm 119:143

 > Trouble and anguish have found me,
-> Yet Your commandments are my delight.
+> Yet Your commandments bring me joy.

 ## Psalm 119:144

 > Your testimonies are righteous forever;
-> Give me understanding so that I may live.
+> Grant me understanding so that I may live.

 ---